OfficeDev/teams-toolkit-samples/query-org-user-with-message-extension-sso/README.md

 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)

 ## What you will learn in this sample
-- How to do query in Message Extension
+- How to login and consent in Message Extension
 - How to use Microsoft Graph API to do query with SSO token in Message Extension

 ## Try the Sample with Visual Studio Code Extension